Mr-Seoul/TinyPong/README.md

 You can run the test cases with ```sbt test```, or compile the chisel to verilog with ```sbt run```.

 ## Post Mortem ##
-While this design was primarily tested on a VGA monitor by connecting my FPGA via its VGA port, future revisions should rely more on comprehensive test benches for both quicker and more thorough verification.
+While this design was primarily tested on a VGA monitor by connecting my FPGA via its VGA port.
+Future revisions should rely more on comprehensive test benches for both quicker and more thorough verification.
 The chiseltest tests are pre-synthesis, and unfortunately can't integrate well with the post synthesis GLS tests.
 Future revisions should either use frontends / frameworks that can easily change the simulator so tests can be reused.

 ## Tiny Tapeout Preliminary Results ##
 You can see the 3d render here: https://gds-viewer.tinytapeout.com/?model=https://mr-seoul.github.io/TinyTapeOutGDS/tinytapeout.oas&pdk=ihp-sg13g2